Skip to main content

 boolean

-Whether worker agents should return control to the supervisor after completing their tasks
+Whether worker agents should return control to the supervisor after completing their tasks.
+Set to false for simple one-way delegation where workers respond directly to the user.

 max_handoffs